Home

 Mamie Rice

-At the age of nine, in 1878, Mamie and her parents migrated from Iowa to Mulvane, Sumner County, KS.
+When she was nine years of age, in 1878, Mamie and her parents migrated from Iowa to Mulvane, Sumner County, KS.

-At the age of 20, Mamie married 34-year-old Alfred W. Rice (1855- ? ), a Virginia native.
-She was 14 years younger than her husband.
-The nuptials took place on April 11, 1889, in Carnall County, (?)
+At the age of 20, Mamie married 34-year-old Alfred Wilson Rice (Jan.
+10, 1855-1928), a West Virginia native who was 14 years older than she.
+The nuptials took place on April 11, 1889, in Carnall County or perhaps (?)
 Carolina (?).
 (The location is not proved, but is provided here as listed on one legal document where Mamie was the source.)

-Alfred had been married once before, to Minda (?), and brought two sons to the marriage -- Holledge Berne "Holly" Rice and Roy "Clifford" Rice.
-During Alfred's marriage to Minda, they lived in Newton, Carroll County, IA, where they were farmers.
+Alfred had been married once before, to Minda (?), and brought two sons to the marriage -- Holledge Vern "Hawley" Rice and Roy "Clifton" Rice.
+During Alfred's marriage to Minda, they had lived in Newton, Carroll County, IA, where they were farmers.

-Mamie and Alfred went on to have five children of their own, the first three in Iowa, and the younger two in Kansas -- Clara Rice, John Rice, George Wilson Rice, Lena Rice and William Sebring "Willie" Rice.
+Mamie and Alfred went on to have five children of their own, the first three in Iowa, and the younger two in Kansas -- Clara Myers, John Albert Rice, George Wilson Rice, Leona Galbraith and William Sebring "Willie" Rice.

 When the federal census was taken in 1900, the Rice brood made their home on a farm in Gypsum, Sedgwick County, KS.
-They moved to Wichita, Sedgwick County in 1905.
+They moved to Wichita, Sedgwick County in 1905 and were counted there in the 1905 Kansas State Census..

 White Chapel Memorial Gardens